Housing

 Additional information on undergraduate housing and application procedures is contained in The Guide to Residences and is updated every May.
 Additional information may be found on the Undergraduate Housing website or by contacting the team at MIT Housing & Residential Services.
 Information about fraternities, sororities, and independent living groups also may be obtained on the FSILG website and by contacting the FSILG Office, Room W59-200, (617) 253-7546.

-Graduate on-campus housing can accommodate about 37% of the total graduate student community.
-Residences that offer single student accommodations include Avery Allen Ashdown House, Ping Yuan Tang Residence Hall, Harold Edgerton House, The Graduate Tower at Site 4, The Warehouse, Sidney-Pacific Residence Hall, and 70 Amherst Street.
-Students must be registered each term (not including the summer) in order to reside in on-campus student housing.
-More information about the housing process can be found on the Housing & Residential Services website.
+Graduate on-campus housing can accommodate about 48% of the total graduate student community.
+Residences that offer individual student accommodations include Avery Allen Ashdown House, Ping Yuan Tang Residence Hall, Harold Edgerton House, The Graduate Tower at Site 4, The Warehouse, Sidney-Pacific Residence Hall, and 70 Amherst Street.
+Students must be registered each term (not including the summer) to reside in on-campus housing.
+More information about the housing process can be found on the Graduate Residences website.

 The rent for all graduate residences is charged on a monthly basis and the licenses are from the date of occupancy until July 31 each year.
 Housing termination policies can be found on the Housing & Residential Services website.
 All rents include heat, hot water, electricity, internet, and all building amenities, such as low-cost laundry, gym facilities, and front desk services.
 Some residences have up to a $10 monthly tax to cover residence hall social activities.

-Single student housing rates for the 2023–2024 academic year range from $972 to $2,407 per month, per student.
+Individual student housing rates for the 2024–2025 academic year range from $1,024 to $2,521 per month per student.
 Family housing options are also available.
-Details about each of the residences can be found on the Housing & Residential Services website.
+Details about each of the residences can be found on the Graduate Residences website.

-MIT graduate students select housing through a Self-Selection process.
-Students can enter the process between May and October to select their desired housing unit, subject to availability.
-A housing selection process, which typically runs from November through March, is also available for students seeking to move onto campus during the spring semester.
-Details are available from Housing & Residential Services.
+MIT graduate students select housing through a self-selection process.
+Students can enter the process between April and October to select their desired housing unit, subject to availability.
+The spring semester housing selection process typically runs from November through March.

 Student Family Housing

 The Graduate Tower at Site 4 and Westgate Apartments each have a faculty member or MIT staff person in residence to provide active support to the community.
-Each building has a playground and school bus stops.
+Both buildings have a playground and school bus stops.

-The rent for all family residences is charged on a monthly basis and the licenses are from the date of occupancy until July 31 each year.
+The rent for all family residences is charged monthly, and the licenses are from the date of occupancy until July 31 each year.
 Termination policies for family housing can be found on the Housing & Residential Services website.
 All rents include heat, hot water, electricity, and internet.
-Building amenities include low-cost laundry, playrooms, barbecues, and other common spaces.
+Building amenities include low-cost laundry, playrooms, and other common spaces.

-Family housing rates for the 2023–2024 academic year ranges from $1,716 to $3,373 per month, per apartment.
+Family housing rates for the 2024–2025 academic year range from $1,807 to $3,535 per month per apartment.
 Details about each of the residences can be found on the graduate and family housing website.

 Off-Campus Housing